julianosk/invest-tracker/README.md

 1. Navigate to the `backend` directory.
 2. Run `go mod tidy` to install dependencies.
-3. Set up your MongoDB connection string in `config/config.go`.
+3. Set up your PostgreSQL connection string in `config/config.go`.
 4. Run the application using `go run main.go`.

 ### Frontend Setup